khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 There is a clear affordance that distinguishes draggable items from non-draggable ones:

-- **Draggable** items have rounded corners, a shadow, and a handle should appear to the left of the title of the draggable object.
+- **Draggable** items have rounded corners, a shadow, and a handle should appear to the left of the title of the draggable item.
 - **Non-draggable** items look like a plain list.

 Use [system cursors](#cursors) to indicate when an element is draggable.
 The `grab` cursor appears on hover when an element is draggable.
 Once it’s dragged, the cursor will change to `grabbing`.
 For areas where an element cannot be dropped, use the `not-allowed` cursor.